Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/create-aks.md

 This module covers creation of an Azure Kubernetes Service cluster that will serve as the infrastructure for Kafka and the KafkaConnect cluster running the ADX Kafka connector plugin.

 # 2. Pre-requisites
-You should have created all the foundational resources detailed in the docs [here.](../common/README.md)
+You should have created all the foundational resources detailed in the docs [here.](../common/README.md)  This includes the subnet for Confluent.

 # 2. Provision AKS